By design, certain blocks change their availability to arriving entities depending on the circumstances. For example,

 First port that is not blocked mode

-of the Output Switch block.
-Suppose each entity output
+of the Entity Output Switch block.
+Suppose each entity

-port of the switch block is followed by a gate block.
-An entity attempts
+output port of the switch block is followed by a gate block.
+An entity

-to advance via the first gate; if it is closed, then the entity attempts
+attempts to advance via the first gate; if it is closed, then the

-The Gates library offers these fundamentally different kinds of gate blocks:
+The Entity Gate block offers these fundamentally different kinds of gate behavior:

-The Enabled Gate block, which uses a control signal to determine time intervals over which the gate is open or closed.
-For more information, see Enable a Gate for a Time Interval.
+The enabled gate, which uses a control signal to determine time intervals over which the gate is open or closed

-The Release Gate block, which uses a control signal to determine a discrete set of times at which the gate is instantaneously open.
+The release gate, which uses a control message to determine a discrete set of times at which the gate is instantaneously open.
 The gate is closed at all other times during the simulation.
-For more information, see Open a Gate Instantaneously.

 Tip Many models follow a gate with a storage block, such as a queue or server.